qtnc/6pad2/doc/python-scripting-api.md

 :	Get the value of a configuration key that can be found in .editorconfig files for the current file.
 If the key is not found, defaultValue is returned.
 Note that .editorconfig configuration directives are loaded/updated when the file is loaded, reloaded or saved.

 ## Members
-int closed (read only):
+bool closed (read only):
-:	Indicates if the page has been closed by the user. int modified:
+:	Indicates if the page has been closed by the user. bool modified:
 :	Indicates if the contents of the page has been modified since the last load/save. str name:
 :	The name of the page as shown on the tablist and on the window title.